-- Shopping Center (gifts, souvenirs, spirits, wines, tobaccos, brand perfumes and cosmetics, skincare products, leather goods, toys, confectionery, fashion clothing and accessories, gadgets and electronics, designer watches, sunglasses and jewellery, convenience goods and travel essentials).
+- Shopping Center (gifts, souvenirs, spirits, wines, tobaccos, brand perfumes and cosmetics, skincare products, leather goods, toys, confectionery, fashion clothing and accessories, gadgets and electronics, designer watches, sunglasses and jewelry, convenience goods and travel essentials).
 Onboard retail shopping promotions are often held and provide discounted pricing on premium brand merchandise.

 - Internet Room, News Room (lounge), Bureau de Change (currency exchange desk)

-- Media Room (conference centre/meeting room)
+- Media Room (conference center/meeting room)

 - Casino (gambling lounge with table games and slot machines)

 - 2x Cinemas / Movie Lounges (tickets available at the Lobby's Reception / Guest Services Desk)